 Bishop Franco Mulakkal, the man of God, travelled from Kerala to far-North Jalandhar in Punjab to spread the good word.
-While thus servicing God, he also serviced a couple of nuns following the example set by the Holy Ghost some 33 years before Christ.
+While thus servicing God, he also serviced a couple of nuns following the example set by the Holy Ghost some 33 years before Crucifixion.

 Bishop Franco continued having fun for a couple of years – it transpires that the brides of Jesus did not enjoy sharing in the fun.
 Never having heard of the #MeToo movement yet, the victimized nun complained to the church, and was rebuffed, she went to court.
 After much dilly-dallying for 86 days, and public demonstrations by the nuns and their well-wishers, CBI interrogated the Bishop, found credible evidence, and charge-sheeted him.
 After a couple of months of incarceration, mostly in a hospital and then in a Class-A jail and several rejections of bail appeals, the Bishop was released on bail in October 2018.
 He returned to Jallandhar to deliver sermons on God’s good words and example of celibacy set by Jesus to the vast but scattered Catholic sheep of Northern India.